ArunD/Capstone/capstone_report.md

 ### Metrics

-To evaluate accuracy of predicted ratings I will use Root Mean Squared Error (RMSE).
+To evaluate accuracy of predicted ratings Root Mean Squared Error (RMSE) is been used.(https://en.wikipedia.org/wiki/Root-mean-square_deviation)
-(https://en.wikipedia.org/wiki/Root-mean-square_deviation) The root-mean-squared error (RMSE) is a frequently used measure of the differences between values (sample or population values) predicted by a model or an estimator and the values observed.
+The root-mean-squared error (RMSE) is a frequently used measure of the differences between values (sample or population values) predicted by a model or an estimator and the values observed.
 The RMSD represents the square root of the second sample moment of the differences between predicted values and observed values or the quadratic mean of these differences.
 These deviations are called residuals when the calculations are performed over the data sample that was used for estimation and are called errors (or prediction errors) when computed out-of-sample.
 The RMSD serves to aggregate the magnitudes of the errors in predictions for various times into a single measure of predictive power.
 RMSD is a measure of accuracy, to compare forecasting errors of different models for a particular dataset and not between datasets, as it is scale-dependent.

 ## II.
 Analysis